Dance & Musical Theatre Competition

 Glossary of Dance Genres

-Lyrical/Slow jazz – The lyrical/slow jazz category is movement that is innovative, stylised free and abstract.
+Lyrical/Slow Jazz – Lyrical/Slow Jazz dance is movement that is innovative, stylised free and abstract.
 A fusion of jazz, ballet and lyrical movement styles captured in a slow and emotive piece of work.
-Technique is strong and features defined slow movements throughout the routine with a lyrical and emotive performance.
+The technique is strong and features defined slow movements throughout the routine with a lyrical and emotive performance.

-Contemporary – Contemporary dance may include contemporary, modern and balletic techniques such as Graham, Limon or Horton.
-This style of dance is often more abstract and innovative, often with a meaning through the movement rather than facial expression.
-Creative freedom is encouraged with an “Independence between dance and music” where a dance is to be danced, not analysed.
+Contemporary – Contemporary Dance may include contemporary, modern and balletic techniques such as Graham, Limon or Horton.
+This style of dance is often more abstract and innovative, often with meaning through the movement rather than facial expression.
+Creative freedom is encouraged with an “Independence between dance and music” where dance is to be danced, not analysed.

 Ballet – Ballet is a precise dance genre which combines technical expertise with storytelling through characterisation, emotive movement and performance.
 It can be performed to classical or contemporary music.
-Technique must be secure and balletic to ensure the movement does not cross over into a lyrical style dance.
+The technique must be secure and balletic to ensure the movement does not cross over into a lyrical style dance.